-Activity: Begin this stage by asking the students to consider how they/their families would respond to a personal attack.
-An example is provided on Slide 3 which could be used as a basis for this opening activity.
+Activation: Begin this stage by asking the students to consider how they/their families would respond to a personal attack.
+An example is provided on Slide 2 of the PowerPoint entitled How do countries respond to terrorism?, which could be used as a basis for this opening activity.